mmd-osm/osm-maxheight-map/perf.md

 Layer merging
 -------------

-If two layers 'way below railway bridge' and 'way below bridge' are both selected, they will be meged to one virtual layer, resulting in only one Overpass API request.
+If two layers 'way below railway bridge' and 'way below bridge' are both selected, they will be merged to one virtual layer, resulting in only one Overpass API request.